chengxi87/GTFSxPTN/README.md

-# GTFS2PTN
+# GTFSxPTN

-``GTFS2PTN`` is a Matlab tool for constructing a number of Public Transport Network (PTN) representations on different scales and different topological forms using the [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs/).
+``GTFSxPTN`` is a Matlab tool for constructing a number of Public Transport Network (PTN) representations on different scales and different topological forms using the [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs/).
 The tool is aimed for research and education on PTNs, such as topological and spatial analyses.

 ## Feature